simulkade/FVTool/README.md

 ## Examples
 There are a few simple examples in the [Tutorial](https://github.com/simulkade/FVTool/tree/master/Examples/Tutorial) folder.
-You can also find a few more advanced examples (water injection into a heterogeneous oil field, two nonlinear PDE's, coupled fully implicit solution) in the [Advanced](https://github.com/simulkade/FVTool/tree/master/Examples/Advanced) folder.
+You can also find a few more advanced examples (water injection into a heterogeneous oil field, two nonlinear PDEs, coupled fully implicit solution) in the [Advanced](https://github.com/simulkade/FVTool/tree/master/Examples/Advanced) folder.

 ## Documents